Polish–Lithuanian Commonwealth: Name

+The official name of the state was the Kingdom of Poland and the Grand Duchy of Lithuania (Królestwo Polskie i Wielkie Księstwo Litewskie, Regnum Poloniae Magnusque Ducatus Lithuaniae).
+The Latin term was usually employed in international treaties and diplomacy.
+By concluding the 1569 Union of Lublin the Grand Duchy of Lithuania remained a separate state from the Crown of the Kingdom of Poland with its own name, laws, and territory.
+The name 'Commonwealth of Two Nations' (Rzeczpospolita Obojga Narodów) came into force during the reign of Stephen Báthory (since 1582, and was officially used until 1795).
+On 28 January 1588, Sigismund III Vasa confirmed the Third Statute of Lithuania in which it was stated that the Polish–Lithuanian Commonwealth is a federation of two countries – Grand Duchy of Lithuania and the Kingdom of Poland where both countries have equal rights within it.

 In the 17th century and later it was also known as the 'Most Serene Commonwealth of Poland' (Najjaśniejsza Rzeczpospolita Polska, Serenissima Res Publica Poloniae), the Commonwealth of the Polish Kingdom, or the Commonwealth of Poland.

 Western Europeans often simplified the name to 'Poland' and in most past and modern sources it is referred to as the Kingdom of Poland, or just Poland.
-The terms 'Commonwealth of Poland' and 'Commonwealth of Two Nations' (Rzeczpospolita Obojga Narodów, Res Publica Utriusque Nationis) were used in the Reciprocal Guarantee of Two Nations.
-The English term Polish–Lithuanian Commonwealth and German Polen-Litauen are seen as renderings of the 'Commonwealth of Two Nations' variant.
+The terms 'Commonwealth of Poland' and 'Commonwealth of Two Nations' (Rzeczpospolita Obojga Narodów, Res Publica Utriusque Nationis) were used in the Reciprocal Guarantee of Two Nations (1791).
+In the preamble of the Reciprocal Guarantee of Two Nations (1791) the dualistic nature of the state was confirmed and separate monarchial titles of Stanisław August Poniatowski were included: King of Poland (Krol Polski) and Grand Duke of Lithuania (Wielki xiązę litewski), also the land envoys of the Polish Crown and the Grand Duchy of Lithuania (posłów ziemskich Korony Polskiey, y Wielkiego Xięstwa Litewskiego) were mentioned.
+The English term Polish–Lithuanian Commonwealth and German Polen–Litauen are seen as renderings of the 'Commonwealth of Two Nations' variant.

-Other informal names include the 'Republic of Nobles' (Rzeczpospolita szlachecka) and the 'First Commonwealth' (I Rzeczpospolita), the latter relatively common in historiography to distinguish it from the Second Polish Republic.
+Other informal names include the 'Republic of Nobles' (Rzeczpospolita szlachecka) and the 'First Polish Republic' (I Rzeczpospolita), the latter relatively common in historiography to distinguish it from the Second Polish Republic.
+In Lithuania, the state is referred to as 'Republic of Both Nations' (Lithuanian: Abiejų Tautų Respublika).